UCLA-IRL/NAC-ABE/docs/mguard-phase1-design.md

 ### 2.1.
 Attribute and Policy

-First, we can directly use stream name as attribute.
+First, we can directly use stream name as bottom layer attributes.
 Therefore, we have attributes:

 *	`battery--org.md2k.phonesensor—phone`